 Never agree on lay-offs!

-Lay-offs must not be agreed on because there is the risk that the unemployment fund (due to a statement by the TE-) rejects the right to unemployment allowance because the person has agreed on their unemployment.
+Lay-offs must not be agreed on because there is the risk that the unemployment fund (due to a statement by the TE Office) rejects the right to unemployment allowance because the person has agreed on their unemployment.